 convener contributing financial, intellectual and organizational resources, and

 the eight communities directing the vision, the journey has begun.

-EPA announced that the City of Phoenix will receive a $600,000 brownfields grant with
+The City of Phoenix received a $600,000 brownfields grant with

 the cities of Avondale, Tempe, and ASU.
 The City of Phoenix, as the lead applicant is

-excited to partner with the other cities and with ASU to pave the way for
+excited to partner with the other cities and ASU to pave the way for

 development of the river corridor.
 This